Paul Coulthard: Humanitarian work

 Coulthard secured the evacuation of a number of senior clinical academics and their immediate families whose lives were at risk from a global region of political instability.
 The sanctuary provided in the UK have enabled research capacity building whilst ensuring their safe refuge.
 Coulthard is the CARA (Council for At-Risk Academics) Academic Lead for Queen Mary University of London.

 Coulthard is passionate about encouraging health professionals and their teams to support their patients presenting with Domestic Violence and Abuse (DVA).
 He was influential in highlighting the increased risk of DVA during the household isolation measures imposed to reduce coronavirus transmission during the COVID-19 pandemic.
 Coulthard works to influence national and international policy to improve DVA victims access to resources, raise awareness and provide training to medical doctors, dentists and the wider healthcare team to identify signs of DVA and standardise the referral pathway/management.

-Coulthard is Founder and CEO of the social enterprise The Bloomsbury Trust, dedicated to promoting the response of healthcare professionals to facial injury.
-The focus of the organisation is on using educational technologies and referral management systems to transform health and social progress through policy development.
+Coulthard is Founder and CEO of the social enterprise the Bloomsbury Trust, dedicated to promoting the response of healthcare professionals to facial injury.
+The focus of the organisation is reduction in facial injury and development of educational technologies and referral management systems to transform health and social progress through policy development.

-Global Health
+Global health

 Whilst continuing his clinical and academic work, Coulthard has expanded his involvement in global health issues dedicating himself to improving healthcare around the world and reducing health inequalities in developed and low-to-middle income countries.
 Examples of such work include de-stigmatising HIV/AIDS in East Asia, raising awareness of domestic abuse in several European countries and Brazil, Kuwait, United Arab Emirates, Egypt, South Korea and China.
 In the UK, Coulthard worked with Baroness Helena Kennedy KC to highlight the role of dental professionals in identifying and reporting domestic abuse.

 Following the start of the Russian invasion of Ukraine, Coulthard worked with a team to develop teaching material for Ukrainian surgeons whereby high-level teaching material and on-going surgical support was provided free of charge through Queen Mary University of London.
 He is founding section editor for Oral and Maxillofacial Trauma for the Ukrainian Journal of Diagnostics and Treatment of Oral and Maxillofacial Pathology.

 Coulthard has delivered training courses in conscious sedation to medical and wider healthcare professionals for over two decades in the Middle East to improve patient safety and access to care.